GhostofGoes/getmac/README.md

 * [_unix_fcntl_by_interface](https://stackoverflow.com/a/4789267/2214380)
 * [_windows_get_remote_mac_ctypes](goo.gl/ymhZ9p)
 * [String joining](https://stackoverflow.com/a/3258612/2214380)

-# TODO
-Full list of tasks and bugs can be found in TODO.md

 # License
 MIT.
 Feel free to copy, modify, and use to your heart's content.
 Have fun!